LLNL/axom/src/axom/sidre/docs/sphinx/view.rst

           private.

-Each view has a name and is owned by one group in a Sidre group hierarchy; i.e., its *owning* Group.
+Each view has a name and is owned by one group in a Sidre group hierarchy; i.e., its *owning* group.
 A view maintains a pointer to the group that owns it.

 .. note:: * The name (string) of a view **must be unique** within its
-            owning Group.
+            owning group.
           * A view has a unique integer identifier within its owning group, which is generated when the view is created.
           * Views in a group can be accessed by name or integer id.